-Snail farming in Africa is one of the top interesting business opportunities on the continent.
+Snail farming is one of the top interesting business opportunities in Africa.

 West Africa is home to the largest species of land snail in the world.
 The Giant African land snail (Achatina species), is known to grow up to 30cm in length and can be found in the dense tropical rain forests across the region from Guinea, Liberia, Sierra Leone, Ivory Coast, Ghana to Nigeria.